Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Experiment

-Let $v^{(ij)}$ denote the number of sailing records in test dataset on segment $p_i \rightarrow p_j$, the segment‑level error is then obtained by averaging the errors of all test records belonging to that segment.
+Let $v^{(ij)}$ denote the number of sailing records in the test set on segment $p^{(i)} \rightarrow p^{(j)}$, the segment‑level error is then obtained by averaging errors of all test records belonging to that segment: